Rugby league in Australia: 20th century

 Rugby league then went on to displace rugby union as the primary football code in New South Wales.
 Four matches were played in Sydney on the New South Wales Rugby Football League's "Foundation Day" on 20 April 1908 (Easter Monday) in two double headers.
 At Wentworth Park in Sydney's Glebe, Easts beat Newtown before Glebe triumphed over Newcastle while at Birchgrove Oval in Balmain, South Sydney beat North Sydney and Balmain beat Wests.
 On 8 May 1909 the first match of rugby league was played in Brisbane.
 Past Grammars played against Souths before a handful of spectators at the Gabba.

 The Newcastle Rugby League was founded in 1910 with four clubs, Central Newcastle, Northern Suburbs, South Newcastle and Western Suburbs.
 The Illawarra Rugby League was founded in 1911 with five clubs (Dapto, Helensburgh, Mount Keira, Unanderra and Wollongong).
 In 1911, a Goldfields' League was formed in West Wyalong, and games were played in Tamworth, Aberdeen, and along the South Coast.
 The game was introduced to Orange in 1912 and spread quickly through the western districts.
 In 1913 branch leagues were formed at Bathurst, Dubbo, Nowra, and Tamworth.
 In 1914 and 1915 an amalgamation of rugby league and Australian rules football was considered and trialled.

+In May of 1911 the only soccer-style "field goal" ever kicked in the Sydney first grade competition was made by John 'Dinny' Campbell of Eastern Suburbs.
+This mode of scoring was outlawed in 1951.
 The 1920 Great Britain Lions tour saw a record attendance for any sport at the Sydney Cricket Ground as Australia won the Ashes for the first time on home soil.
 In 1921 approximately 30,000 people watched a women's rugby league game in Sydney.
-This set a long-standing record for the highest attendance at a women's sporting competition outside the Olympic or Commonwealth games.

-The attendance record for a rugby league match in Australia was broken in 1932 when 70,204 people saw Australia play England at the Sydney Cricket Ground.
+This set a long-standing record for the highest attendance at a women's sporting competition outside the Olympic or Commonwealth games.The attendance record for a rugby league match in Australia was broken in 1932 when 70,204 people saw Australia play England at the Sydney Cricket Ground.

 The 50th anniversary of rugby league in Australia was marked by hosting the second ever Rugby League World Cup tournament in 1957.

 The attendance record for a rugby league match was re-set by the 1965 NSWRFL season's Grand Final between St. George and South Sydney attracting a crowd of 78,065.
 The 1967 NSWRFL season's grand final became the first football grand final of any code to be televised live in Australia.
 The Nine Network had paid $5,000 for the broadcasting rights.